Academic Standing and Progression - Bachelor's

 Students will be placed on academic recovery III if any of the following conditions exist (students may be placed directly on academic recovery III without having been on academic recovery previously):

 The baccalaureate academic review committee may elect to suspend a student rather than place them on academic recovery III.
 Students placed on academic recovery III must meet with the Office of Academic Advising three times during the academic recovery term.
 Students on academic recovery III are not allowed to hold any office or representative position, participate in varsity athletic practices or competitions, or receive an incomplete grade in any of the courses in which they are enrolled.
-In addition, students typically may not register for more than 12 semester credits (eight credits for College for Adults students) during the academic recovery term and must take all courses for a letter grade, unless the course is offered only on an S/U basis.
+In addition, students must take all courses for a letter grade, unless the course is offered only on an S/U basis.
 Students on academic recovery III may not withdraw from any courses without the permission of the director of academic advising.
 Students who withdraw from any course will be suspended.

 Suspension